 Don't Let Jet Lag Ruin Your Trip

-Bright light and jet lag Jet Lag with Correct Lighting Levels
+Bright light and jet lag Avoid bright light and jet lag Prevent Jet Lag with Correct Lighting Levels

 Both Exposure To and